 The Cardinals don't have a lot of needs, so they can take the best player available.
 Arizona could use a tight end to compete with Troy Niklas, who has only three receptions on the season.

 In 2015, Howard has 30 catches for 335 yards.
 He totaled 17 receptions for 260 yards in 2014.
 The talented tight end was very under-utilized.
 As he proved at USC with Robert Woods and Marqise Lee, Lane Kiffin settles on one receiver and struggles to call plays for anyone else regardless of their talent or mismatch potential.

 Howard (6-6, 237) flashed big-time potential in 2013.
 The freshman hauled in 14 passes for 269 yards (19.2 average) with two touchdowns.
 Howard is a fast and dangerous receiving weapon who has the frame to add size.
 He was just scratching the surface of his potential.
 Sources say Howard needs to improve his route-running and blocking.

 Evan Engram, TE, Ole Miss

-In his first two years, Engram has been excellent for Ole Miss.
-2014 was an even better season for Engram than his freshman year.
+Engram has had a slow start to the season with only 30 receptions for 325 yards and two touchdowns.
+In his first two years, he was excellent for Ole Miss, though 2014 was an even better season for Engram than his freshman year.
 He caught 38 passes for 662 yards with two touchdowns in 2014.
-Engram (6-3, 217) was a dangerous receiving threat who carved up Alabama, Auburn and Mississippi State.
-He needs to add weight for the next level and get better as a blocker.
-As a true freshman, Engram caught 21 passes for 268 yards with three touchdowns.
+Engram was a dangerous receiving threat who carved up Alabama, Auburn and Mississippi State that season.
+As a true freshman, he caught 21 passes for 268 yards with three touchdowns.